Cov19NSW/cov19nsw.github.io/README.md

 supervisor: [Dr. Wei Liu](https://www.uts.edu.au/staff/wei.liu)

 ## What is it
-Data Visualization for Covid-19 cases in NSW
+A dashboard for Covid-19 cases in NSW.
+It can vividly show Covid-19 data changes in NSW.

 ## Demo